-Status: Disk space and Hard Drive Status
+Status: Disk Space and Hard Drive Status

 If you enable all recording features on your access sites (session and remote shell recordings) or if your overall session count is high, it is common to see a higher amount of disk usage.
 Note that disk usage of 85-95% is NOT a cause for alarm.
-If the hard drive should become low on disk space, the appliance is configured to automatically purge the oldest session data and recycle that disk space for new session data.
+If the hard drive should become low on disk space, the B Series Appliance is configured to automatically purge the oldest session data and recycle that disk space for new session data.

-Specific to the BeyondTrust B300 Appliance
+Specific to the BeyondTrust B300 B Series Appliance

-Specific to the BeyondTrust B400 Appliance
+Specific to the BeyondTrust B400 B Series Appliance

 The B400 has two sets of logical Redundant Array of Independent Disks (RAID) disks.
 This RAID configuration includes eight physical disk drives configured into two logical RAID drives: A RAID 1 configuration that is logical disk 0, and a RAID 6 configuration that is logical disk 1.